Rusandre/AdHocAgent/README.md

 Later, when your project becomes mature, stabilizes and the confidence in the generated code becomes more important.
 You can switch to **IMAP** transport where, in addition to code generation, possible to order testing of the generated code, and yes, it takes a longer time.

-To use **IMAP**, please activate, in your e-mail box settings, this transport access option.
+To use **IMAP**, please activate, in your mailbox settings, this transport access option.
 Recently e-mail providers highly restrict access to their system, so for your mailbox, you have to relax this rule.
 In gmail, for example, please enter to your account security settings and let access for less secure apps.

 ![Capture](https://user-images.githubusercontent.com/29354319/69202440-a0cf1e80-0b7c-11ea-9e52-6c81655a38b4.PNG)